How to Look Good on Video Calls: Lighting, Camera, and Background Tips

 Rule 2: Camera at Eye Level

 Your laptop camera is below your face.
-That means everyone on the call is looking up your nostrils.
+That means everyone on the call is looking up your nostrils, based on recommendations from the National Institute for Occupational Safety and Health (NIOSH).

 Fix: Put your laptop on a stack of books or a laptop stand () so the camera is at eye level.
 Or better: get an external webcam and mount it on top of your monitor.